Learn To Glow for Other's Good (CWRPS AU, J2)

 "Then, you'r-" Jared started, and Chris held up one hand to reveal three stars arching across his palm.
 "Ah," Jared said, and wasn't even half-joking when he added, "So what you're saying is that you're going to drop a bus on me if I hurt him?"

 Chris didn't bother answering that.
-They both knew it was the truth.
+They both knew it was true.
 "What I'm saying is that Jensen's been acting different since you showed up on the radar.
 And maybe it's not a bad kind of different but Jensen's not the kind of guy who changes.
 So what I want to know is, what's so damn special about you?"

 "I've got no fucking idea," Jared answered honestly and Chris looked like he was going to argue but Jensen chose that moment to return and Jared was let off the hook.